HCWC Bystander Intervention

 Overview

-To bring the human impact of this issue to life, I transformed a firsthand account into an interactive AR narrative experience.
+I transformed a firsthand account into an interactive AR narrative experience by working with a nonprofit organization.
 This immersive storytelling approach was designed to deepen empathy and engagement during the bystander intervention workshop.

 Goal